 In 2000, he entered a new phase of his career when he joined forces with Honda in the 500cc class.
 He proved his worth once again by finishing second, before becoming the last ever 500cc World Champion in 2001.
-Rossi subsequently took the MotoGP World Title in 2002 and 2003, before moving to Yamaha and dominating again in 2004 and 2005.
+Rossi subsequently took the MotoGP World Title in 2002 and 2003.

-Rossi made history by moving to Yamaha in 2004 and winning the season opening Grand Prix in South Africa, becoming the first rider in the history of the sport to win back-to-back premier class races for different manufacturers.
-He won 9 out of 16 races, to clinch the World Championship Title.
+‘The Doctor’, as he affectionately is known, made history by moving to Yamaha in 2004 and winning the season opening Grand Prix in South Africa, becoming the first rider in the history of the sport to win back-to-back premier class races for different manufacturers.
+He won 9 out of 16 races to clinch the World Championship Title.
 It was Yamaha’s first Championship win for 12 years, and they got to celebrate it with a victory at the penultimate Grand Prix in Phillip Island.
 A final win at the Valencia Grand Prix also ensured that the Yamaha Factory Team won the Team Title.

 2006 saw the Italian finish as the World Champion runner-up for only the second time in his premier-class career, having lost the title to Honda’s Nicky Hayden by just five points following a final-race showdown in Valencia.
 Despite narrowly missing out on the title, Rossi still took five race wins and five pole positions in 2006 (more than any other premier class rider) and stood on the podium ten times.